hebmetalmesh/hebmetalmesh.github.io/_posts/2026-07-08-zoo-mesh-installation-guide.md

 - **Consider professional installation** — this is not a DIY project
 - **Test thoroughly** before introducing animals to the enclosure

+📋 Before you install, know your specs.
+Proper installation starts with selecting the right materials.
+For a complete reference on predator-specific zoo mesh specifications—including cable diameter, aperture size, and material grade requirements for tigers, lions, bears, and leopards—see our detailed guide: [**Zoo Mesh for Predator Enclosures: Complete Specifications for Tigers, Lions, Bears & Leopards**](https://hebmetalmesh.github.io/posts/zoo-mesh-predator-enclosure-specifications/).
+Get the specs right before you start tensioning.

 ### Aviary and Bird Enclosures

 - **Use the winding (lacing) method** — allows the mesh to move slightly with the frame, which is excellent for large, flexible aviary structures